David-EstradaSD/React_RoutingIntro/README.md

 * npm start

 ### Lessons Learned
-This dummy app taught me...
-TODO: //
+This dummy app taught me about setting up a project with multi-page domains / path URLs while still maintaining that React effect of "_Single Page Application_".
 This project was built with the assistance of a tutorial through Udemy that taught the _React framework_ ( 48+ hours ).